Amitmund/sretoolkit/kubernetes/kubernetes_quick_commands.md

 ```

-Contexts can also be used to manage different clusters or different
+Contexts can also be used to manage different clusters or different users for authenticating to those clusters using the `--users` or `--clusters` flags with the `set-context` command.

 <br>
 <br>